omhafez/shabaka/README.md

 again.

-‣ The build script installs the external applications Meshlab 2016.12, Paraview 5.3.0, and Seg3D 2.3.2.
+‣ The build script installs the external applications Meshlab 2016.12, Paraview 5.3.0, and Seg3D 2.4.4.
 The calls appending *~/.bash_profile*
 make them the default versions of those applications.

-‣ If you have any issues installing, they are certain to be minor.
+‣ Any issues installing will be minor.
 Please email omhafez@ucdavis.edu for help.